UniversalDependencies/UD_Spanish-AnCora/README.md

   * Reordered sentences by sentence ids.
   * Added document boundaries.
   * Copied XPOS from the original AnCora.
+  * Copied CorefUD-style coreference and entity annotation from the original AnCora.
 * 2021-05-15 v2.8
   * Fixed: AdpType=Preppron wrongly appeared at the first word of multi-word prepositions such as "delante del".